-The monster claws into the side of my right knee cap.
+The monster claws into my right knee cap.
 Its ability to remain hidden for so many miles astounds me.
-I almost believed my dance with this devil had came to an end.
-It must patiently waited for my next journey to the clouds.
+I believed my dance with this devil had came to an end weeks ago; but It has waited for my next journey to the clouds.

-My first skirmish with the demon took place just after a climb over Patterson hill during a 10 mile run, over a month ago.
-I’d been hoping for the entity to flee from boredom for two weeks as I attempted to heal from our last clash atop Pidgeon Mountain.
+Our first skirmish over a month ago erupted after a climb over Patterson hill during a 10 mile training run.
+I attempted to heal from our last clash atop Pidgeon Mountain.
 It has grasped my leg after climbing 1800ft to reach the summit.
-The beast gnawed my leg like a wild hawg as I limped four miles to the car.
+The beast gnawed my leg like a wild hog as I limped four miles to the car.

 And now, only moments since I enjoyed on one of the best overlooks in Northwest GA.
 I find myself hobbling along, once again.
 When we reach the ¾ mark, I realize we made a wrong turn and are going back to the car on the wrong side of the figure-8 loop.
 My boys sigh.
 They came here to run.
 And run they have; for a mile or two at a time, and then they’re forced to wait on their old man to groan and curse down the mountain side.

 My oldest son’s face says it all.
 I guess we’re not gonna see the waterfalls.

 I look back up the ¼ mile climb we had wrongly descended.
 It doesn’t help this it is the steepest section we’ve encountered since our hike through the Nevada desert.
 I make my way back up the stairs that are cut into the rocky cliff.

 The waterfalls are beautiful.
 The beast is having a difficult time keeping me from enjoying myself.
 I take one step at a time as we descend through a rocky, slippery section of the trail just past a waterfall.
 From there we travel down a worn path for the remainder of John’s mountain: we finally reach the car.
 Defeated, but hopeful.